-- 8.1 The PCC must give full reasons for imposing the particular sanction decided upon.
-Its determination must show that all relevant issues have been addressed and allow the registrant, his or her representatives, advisers, witnesses (which may include patients and the initial informant) and the public to see why a particular course of action has been taken. - 8.2 Reasons should not disclose any confidential information about a registrant's health, private or family life. - 8.3 The registrant and the Professional Standards Authority (PSA) have the right to appeal a decision of the PCC.
-A clear explanation will help a potential appellant to decide whether to exercise that right and assist the Court which considers the appeal. - 8.4 The PCC must give a comprehensive explanation of its reasons for applying the particular sanction it decides to impose.
-The reasons should include: - the factual basis for the decision (i.e. a summary of issues in the case and the facts found proved); - any mitigating or aggravating factors taken into account with reference, where - appropriate, to the parties' submissions on mitigation; - conclusions on the main submissions made by the parties and/or their representatives; - the legal jurisdiction used any sections of the Act, Rules or case law that form the legal basis for the decision; - any legal advice provided by the legal adviser and whether that advice was accepted or - otherwise; - if the panel did not accept particular advice from the legal adviser, the reasons why the advice was not accepted; - a demonstration that each less severe sanction was considered and the reasons why the chosen sanction was selected. - 8.5 The panel must express decisions in sufficient detail that the parties (and other relevant observers) can understand why a particular determination was made.
+- 7.1 All decisions given by the PCC, including in respect of their findings of fact, decision on impairment and sanction, should be written using clear language and vocabulary so that the dental professional, the other parties to the hearing, those who have no prior knowledge of the case (such as members of the public) and any appellate court will see that all relevant issues have been addressed and understand the decision and the reasons for it.
+Decisions will be produced in English and made public on the GDC website.
+Copies of decisions produced in Welsh can be made available upon request in writing. - 7.2 Reasons should not disclose any confidential information about a registrant's health, private or family life. - 7.3 The Registrant and the Professional Standards Authority (PSA) have the right to appeal a decision of the PCC.
+A clear explanation will help a potential appellant to decide whether to exercise that right and assist the Court which considers the appeal. - 7.4 Sanctions are considered at the determination stage, following findings of fact and submissions (see 4.1 for further explanation).
+The PCC will only consider sanction once they have made and expressed their findings of fact and their decision that the Registrant's fitness to practise is impaired on one of the statutory grounds.18 - 7.5 The PCC must give a comprehensive explanation of its reasons for applying the particular sanction it decides to impose.
+The reasons should include: - the factual basis for the decision (i.e. a summary of issues in the case and the facts found proved); - any mitigating or aggravating factors taken into account with reference, where appropriate, to the parties' submissions on mitigation; - conclusions on the main submissions made by the parties and/or their representatives; - the legal jurisdiction used any sections of the Act, Rules or case law that form the legal basis for the decision; - any legal advice provided by the legal adviser and whether that advice was accepted or otherwise; - if the panel did not accept particular advice from the legal adviser, the reasons why the advice was not accepted; - a demonstration that each less severe sanction was considered and the reasons why the chosen sanction was selected. - 7.6 The panel must express decisions in sufficient detail that the parties (and other relevant observers) can understand why a particular determination was made.